 Found Items of the Month

-proof the car still exists & proof of legal ownership.
+ownership & proof the car still exists will

 | The goal of the 1970 Hamtramck

 Registry is to provide an organization for the owners